 Components of Working Capital

-Typical assets that can be included in the formula include cash, accounts receivable, inventory, prepaid expenses and marketable securities.
+Typical assets include cash, accounts receivable, inventory, prepaid expenses and marketable securities.
 These are things that can be converted into cash within a year or less, both tangible and intangible.

 As a business owner, you should strive to have a positive net working capital balance with more current assets than current liabilities.